changangela/sirtet/README.md

-## Tetris For Amateurs
+## Sirtet

-A traditional Tetris game with many additional features designed and written in Visual Basics 2010.
+A modified version of the traditional Tetris game with many additional features designed and written in Visual Basics 2010.

 ## Installation